DESinMinecraft/Minecraft-Nemesis-System/README.md

 ![Snag_1f8ab195](https://github.com/DESinMinecraft/Minecraft-Nemesis-System/assets/158676456/3e73b15c-2346-497d-801c-4f7ff9fa847f)

-In the following few weeks (probably sooner), 1.20.6 support will be added.
-And Ologs are highly likely to come too in 1.21 thanks to new developer tools 😮

 # About the Project
 Welcome to the Github Minecraft Nemesis System (also called **Dynamic Enemy System**) repository!
 This was made by an individual programmer highly passionate about the Nemesis System in the Shadow of Mordor/Shadow of War games.
 I studied it a lot by playing the games, watching YouTube videos, and searching up wikis online.
 If you don't know what the Nemesis System is, it is a system that randomly generates enemies with unique names, weapons, armor, classes, abilities, fighting styles, personalities, physical characteristics, and voices.
 The more a Nemesis kills you or other Nemeses, the stronger that Nemesis will get, rising through the ranks of society.
 The Nemesis will remember you from previous encounters.